ryzncodes/chatbot-agent/README.md

 ## Key Trade-Offs

-- **SQLite + FAISS (local)** keep deployment simple and self-contained for the assessment.
+- **SQLite + FAISS (local)** keep deployment simple and self-contained for local-first workflows.
 For production scale you would migrate to managed SQL (e.g., Postgres) and a hosted vector DB (Pinecone, Weaviate, Qdrant).
 - **Embeddings provider** defaults to OpenAI for accuracy but supports local sentence-transformer models for offline demos.
 - **Planner policy** can run rule-based for deterministic grading or swap to LLM-guided heuristics in production; tests cover both modes.
 - **Front-end stack** uses Vite/React over heavier app builders to satisfy the “no Streamlit/Gradio” constraint while remaining deployable on Vercel.